pavelnovel/youtube_transcribe/README.md

 - Interactive mode when no arguments provided
 - Automatic filename sanitization for safe file storage
 - Creates transcripts directory automatically
+- Integrates with Notion to store transcripts and AI-generated insights
+- Uses OpenAI's GPT-4 to generate comprehensive insights from transcripts

+## Notion Integration

+The script can automatically save transcripts and AI-generated insights to your Notion workspace.
+To use this feature:

+1. Create a Notion integration at https://www.notion.so/my-integrations
+2. Create a Notion page and share it with your integration
+3. Set the following environment variables:
+   - `NOTION_API_KEY`: Your Notion integration token
+   - `NOTION_PAGE_ID`: The ID of your Notion page (from the page URL)

+The script will:
+- Create a new page in your Notion workspace for each video
+- Save the full transcript with timestamps
+- Generate and save AI-powered insights including:
+  - Key points and main takeaways
+  - Topic analysis
+  - Action items and recommendations
+  - Technical concepts and definitions
+  - Questions for further exploration

 ## Setup